shermozle/SnowCannon/README.md

 ## Introduction

-SnowCannon is a Node.js web analytics data collection server for [SnowPlow] [snowplow], by Simon Rumble <simon@simonrumble.com>.
+SnowCannon is an event collector server for [SnowPlow] [snowplow], written in node.js by Simon Rumble <simon@simonrumble.com>.

-There are two benefits of using SnowCannon over SnowPlow's existing CloudFront-based collector:
+There are two benefits of using SnowCannon over SnowPlow's [CloudFront-based collector] [cloudfront-collector]:

 1. Allows use of a third-party cookie, making user tracking across domains possible for all except mobile Safari.
 This is something even the Google Analytics JS-set cookies approach struggles with
 2. Enables real-time analytics, if you want it.
 CloudFront has 10-20 minute delays to get the logs into S3